You will have to share your life story,

 It wanders.

-It’s messy.
-It is feral in it’s commitment
+Messy- no, feral in it’s commitment to taking

 In a cycle, or irrevocably